kciam001/sdhacks2017/README.md

 * [Google cloud natural-language api](https://github.com/GoogleCloudPlatform/python-docs-samples/tree/master/language)
 * [NLP tool written in Java](https://github.com/mlehman/nlp-intent-toolkit)
 * Python tkinter for the gui
-* And lastly (but certainly not least) SD Hacks 2017!
-For providing us with such a great hacking space and free food :+1:
+* And lastly (but certainly not least) [SD Hacks 2017!](https://www.sdhacks.io/) For providing us with such a great hacking space and free food :smile::+1:

 As the creator of python once said